 Cooperative Boulevard Gardening

-Curbside is piloting a land sharing program to reduce garden waitlists, connect neighbours, and bring our food system back where we can see it — on our streets and in our hands.
+Curbside is piloting a land sharing program to reduce community garden waitlists, connect neighbours, and bring our food system back where we can see it — on our streets and in our hands.

 The third space waiting to happen

 The City of Victoria has more than 300 km of boulevard space (grassy area between sidewalk and street), over 30x the footprint* of all its existing community allotment gardens.
+If a boulevard-based model can be made to work, the results could reach a lot of people.

 * Based on public data from the city.